openeuler-mirror/kernel/Documentation/admin-guide/mm/transhuge.rst

         echo 0 >/sys/kernel/mm/transparent_hugepage/pcp_allow_high_order
         echo 4 >/sys/kernel/mm/transparent_hugepage/pcp_allow_high_order

-khugepaged will be automatically started when one or more hugepage sizes are enabled (either by directly setting "always" or "madvise", or by setting "inherit" while the top-level enabled is set to "always" or "madvise"), and it'll be automatically shutdown when the last hugepage size is disabled (either by directly setting "never", or by setting "inherit" while the top-level enabled is set to "never").
+khugepaged will be automatically started when PMD-sized THP is enabled (either of the per-size anon control or the top-level control are set to "always" or "madvise"), and it'll be automatically shutdown when PMD-sized THP is disabled (when both the per-size anon control and the top-level control are "never")

 Khugepaged controls
 -------------------